Smallest Known Exoplanets

 Frequently Asked Questions

-What is the smallest exoplanet ever discovered?
+What is the smallest planet ever discovered?

-Can small planets support life?
+Could small exoplanets support life?